Niharika1896/NYC-Borough-Level-Crime-Analysis/README.txt

 We implemented predictive analytics models (classification models) to understand the type of crime occurring in the boroughs based on these factors.

 Major steps through the project lifecycle:
-1. Data aggregation: 6 types of datasets considered, giving a total of more than 10 million datapoints.
+1.	*Data aggregation*: 6 types of datasets considered, giving a total of more than 10 million datapoints.
 i.
 NYPD Arrests data(historic) ii.
 NYPD Shooting Incidents data(historic) iii.
 NYPD Hate Crimes